fort-major/msq/README.md

 ### Environment variables

-You would need a file called `.env.dev` in the root folder.
+You would need files called `.env.dev` and `.env.prod` in the root folder.
+Set their content as `example.env` says.
-By default (if you're running dfx on :8080 and change nothing) its content should be equal to the content of `example.env` file.
 If you change any devserver host (snap, snap website or demo website), then you should also change it in `.env.dev`.
-If you want to deploy this in production, then you would need another file, called `.env.prod`.
-DFX env variables (starting with "CANISTER_ID_") are propagated to vite automatically.
-The same goes for env variables starting with "MSQ_".
+DFX env variables (starting with `CANISTER_ID_`) are propagated to vite automatically.
+The same goes for env variables starting with `MSQ_`.

-### Build

-* `pnpm run build`

 ### Run locally